 There is a wide range of roofing systems and materials to choose.
-The right solution for your facility depends on the facilities goals and your budget objectives.
+The right solution for your facility depends on your overall goals and budget objectives.
 Because Tecta America is certified on every major system, we can select the right system to meet your goals.
 We aren’t locked into any one system the way a smaller contractor might be.

 Backed by state-of-the-art roofing equipment and the latest materials, our highly-skilled roofing professionals are capable of handling any project, regardless of size or complexity.

 Architectural sheet metal is the custom fabrication of metal flashings, trim, and sometimes ornate metals utilizing a multitude of materials.
 The metal types utilized range from conventional metals like steel and aluminum to high-end materials like zinc, copper, lead, and metals with custom colored finishes.

 The built-up roofing system is compiled from multiple layers of roofing plies (typically 2 to 4) adhered with adhesive or hot asphalt.
 The roof system is usually surfaced with a gravel layer embedded in hot asphalt or adhesive but can also be surfaced with a granulized cap sheet or coating.
 It can be installed over a multitude of roof decks and insulations.

 Roof coatings are typically used in a restorative capacity to prolong the lifespan of an existing roof.
 Roof coatings can be installed over existing modified bitumen roofing systems, built-up roofing, metal roofing, and spray foam roofing.
 Multi-year manufacturer warranties also are commonly available.

 Lightweight insulating concrete (LWIC) is utilized on new and existing facilities as a new substrate for the roofing system.
 LWIC can be utilized to provide additional insulation to the building envelope and provide positive drainage for the roof.
 These roof decks are often very advantageous for owners or designers who are considering the sustainability and life-cycle cost of a facility.